 [skip navigation]

-National Institute of Standards and Technology NIST Physics Laboratory
+National Institute of Standards and Technology NIST Physical Measurement Laboratory

 The ASD Levels Search Form, referred to as the Levels Form, provides access to the energy level data.
-Submitting information provided on the Levels Form generates a level list for a specified spectrum (element and ionization stage).
+Submitting the Levels with information specified by the user generates a level list for a specified spectrum.

 At a minimum, the user must enter a spectrum of interest (e.g., Fe I) and then click "Retrieve Data".